Kristina01111000/Drws_site/README.md

-For youtube, focus on the for patients series, four element yoga, Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it Match the rest of the columns to help for your shoulder Make the other bullet points be more centered
-There is a 4 element yoga video from january 2024 that is private, called “4 element yoga advice for your abdominals and lower back” that is listed as private, is that a mistake?
-Should it be available to anyone with a link?
-YES https://growingholistically.com/four-element-yoga/ this page is going to be a helps with tab in the menu under the Put the stuff at the top of https://growingholistically.com/four-element-yoga/ on the benefits page at the bottom, Switch the four element yoga page to just be about four element yoga, and link to it from the getting started page, and the menu under the course change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf Add a link to quick minutes where it was, just a link to the youtube playlist Make a quick minutes page like the yoga page, put around 20 on it, with a description of them that's a couple sentences long, then link to the playlist below  them
+For youtube, focus on the for patients series, four element yoga, Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it Make the other bullet points be more centered https://growingholistically.com/four-element-yoga/ this page is going to be a helps with tab in the menu under the change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf Add a link to quick minutes where it was, just a link to the youtube playlist Make a quick minutes page like the yoga page, put around 20 on it, with a description of them that's a couple sentences long, then link to the playlist below  them